5 Android apps you shouldn’t miss this week – Android Apps Weekly - Android Authority - Bioreports

-The 389th Android Apps Weekly is out!
-This week we talk about Windows 365, Android 12 beta 3, and Square Enix’s newest port.
+The 390th Android Apps Weekly is out!
+This week we discuss a possible Sony/Netflix service, a big Internet outage, and more!

 Joe Hindy / Android Authority